myLikes2/mylikes.github.io/README.md

    are added with color switches.
  - Services Table made responsive for all Screen Sizes.
  - Hover Color for Email Inputs

+ 2nd September
+ - Services JSON Updated.
+Ready to Go Live

 ## Upcoming
  - OG for all Pages
- - Full JSON with database
  - Call Action on each Service

 ## Bugs Fixed